At the intersection of AI and human creativity

 It's an enticing thought that Billionaire technocrats would be kind enough to pay their fair share in tax after the enormous government subsidies they received and backing from Microsoft and the United Nations to achieve such rapid advancement of ai.
 This rapid advancement aided and facilitated by the mass-scale theft of copyright images and data harvested from databases and the web by non-profit AI shell companies.
 This Data was then used by for profit companies such as OpenAi to develop the AI software that makes all the cool pretty pictures that have become so common and cheap today.

-The explanation of how AI could ever realistically fund a global UBI social program falls short and the unintended consequences of inflation and mass job-loss due to ai automation are left for the tax payers to ponder.
-Will this be another pie in the sky social program designed to enrich the politicians and corporations who draft the legislation in backroom deals?
-There is no doubt in my mind however that artists should be fairly compensated But to suggest that we should expand Centrelink in to some global UBI program seems too soon to me, though.
+The explanation of how AI could ever realistically fund a global UBI social program falls short and the unintended consequences of debt, inflation and mass job-loss due to ai automation are left for the tax payers to ponder.
+Will this be another pie in the sky social program designed to enrich the politicians, corporations and elite technocrats who draft the legislation in backroom deals?
+There is no doubt in my mind however that artists should be fairly compensated but to suggest that we should expand Centrelink in to some global UBI program seems too soon to me, though.
 Centrelink needs an overhaul from its primitive Carrot-and-stick points system which punishes welfare recipients for their inability to follow through on their contractual obligations, such as finding work.
-But what if those job opportunities are dwindling in your area because your government sent manufacturing overseas where it would save costs?
+But what if those job opportunities are dwindling in your area because elected representatives supported policies that sent manufacturing overseas because they said it would save costs?

 Suchir Balaji, a former OpenAI engineer and whistleblower who helped train the artificial intelligence systems later said he believed those practices violated copyright law.
 He was 26.
 Balaji worked at OpenAI for nearly four years before quitting in August.
 He had been well-regarded by colleagues and one of OpenAI’s strongest contributors who was essential to developing some of its products.
-He was set to stand in court and provide evidence against the company he worked for before passing away on 26 November.
-Suchir Balaji, listed in court filing as having ‘relevant documents’ about copyright violation.
+He was set to stand in court and provide evidence against the company he worked for before passing away on 26 November under suspicious circumstances.
+Suchir Balaji, listed in court filing as having ‘relevant documents’ about copyright violation against OpenAi.

 Supporting local artists in your community is crucial for fostering creativity, preserving culture, and sustaining a vibrant artistic ecosystem.
 When you choose to purchase art from local artists, you are not only investing in their talent and hard work but also contributing to the cultural and economic growth of your community.

-One way to support local artists is by visiting online or local markets and purchasing artwork from Australian independent artists in your area.
-By supporting independent artists, you are helping to promote Australian art and culture while also ensuring that local artists have the means to display and sell their creations.
+One way to support local artists is by visiting online or local markets and purchasing artwork from Australian or local independent artists in your area.
+By supporting independent artists, you are helping to promote art and culture while also ensuring that local artists have the means to continue honing their practice.

 Communities and businesses play a crucial role in nurturing local talent and helping artists gain recognition within their community.
 Businesses and communities provide artists with the opportunity to grow their practice and participate in projects that grow the community such as sign-writing, murals, workshops, networking events, and allowing them to connect with other artists and businesses within the community.